 The VAE encoder takes as input a pair of consecutive states $(\vaemotion\state_{t-1}, \vaemotion\state_{t})$, and outputs distribution parameters of the 18-dimensional latent space.
 The decoder then predicts the current state $\vaemotion\hat\state_{t}$ conditioned on the latent vector $\mathbf{z}_t$ and the previous state $\vaemotion\state_{t-1}$.
-We adopt a MoE architecture for the decoder, consisting of six expert networks and a gating network similar to the previous work by \citet{ling2020character}.
-This architecture effectively captures and preserves the diversity of motion patterns in the database.
+We adopt a mixture of experts (MoE) architecture for the decoder, consisting of six expert networks and a gating network similar to the previous work by \citet{ling2020character}.
 The encoder and each expert network in the decoder are implemented as fully connected networks with two hidden layers of 256 units.
-The gaiting network is also a fully connected network, with two hidden layers of 64 units.
+The gating network is also a fully connected network, with two hidden layers of 64 units.
 All hidden layers use the ELU activation function.

 To structure the latent space, we use a hyperspherical latent representation \cite{davidson2018hyperspherical} by modeling the latent variable distribution as a von Mises-Fisher (vMF) distribution instead of a standard Gaussian distribution.
 This design choice is crucial for streamlining the training of the motion synthesis policy in the next stage, as it constrains the action space to the bounded surface of a hypersphere \cite{peng2022ase}.
 Without this measure, the synthesis module is prone to losing stylistic coherence or failing to reproduce key gait modes from the data.
 The VAE training loss is defined as: